huggingface/datasets/metrics/code_eval/README.md

 ## Limitations and bias

 As per the warning included in the metric code itself:
-"This program exists to run untrusted model-generated code.
-Users are strongly encouraged not to do so outside of a robust security sandbox.
-The execution call in execution.py is deliberately commented out to ensure users read this disclaimer before running code in a potentially unsafe manner.
-See the comment in execution.py for more information and instructions."
+> This program exists to execute untrusted model-generated code.
+Although it is highly unlikely that model-generated code will do something overtly malicious in response to this test suite, model-generated code may act destructively due to a lack of model capability or alignment.
+Users are strongly encouraged to sandbox this evaluation suite so that it does not perform destructive actions on their host or network.
+For more  information on how OpenAI sandboxes its code, see the accompanying paper.
+Once you have read this disclaimer and taken appropriate precautions, uncomment the following line and proceed at your own risk:

 More information about the limitations of the code can be found on the [Human Eval Github repository](https://github.com/openai/human-eval).